Reject Credit Card Rate Hikes

-Have you been rate-jacked?
-If so you've a right to reject the rise as long as you stop borrowing any more.
-For the past few years credit card customers across the UK have been receiving letters hiking their APRs by up to 10%.
-You can halt the increase.
+For the past few years credit card customers have been receiving letters hiking their APRs by up to 10 percentage points.
+But you can halt the increase.

 This step-by-step guide with free template letters shows you how to deploy hidden rules to reject any rate rises.

 Get Our Free Money Tips Email!

 The slap as letters hit the mat is nothing compared to the pain of their contents.
 For the past few years people across the country have been receiving the depressing news that their credit and store card interest rates are rising, sometimes by up to 10%.